MD-AZMAL/MD-AZMAL.github.io/README.md

 # MD-AZMAL.github.io
-Github website for my projects
+Github website for me and my projects

-## Hosted on heroku
-azmal.herokuapp.com